Feedback Lunch: Learned Feedback Codes for Secure Communications: Introduction

-\textit{Main Contributions}: We extend the modular coding design \cite{bellare2012cryptographic} by combining universal hash functions with the current state-of-the-art DL-ECFC, Lightcode~\cite{ankireddy2024lightcode}, to consider Gaussian WTC-F. We design and compare multiple feedback codes for the challenging case where the eavesdropper experiences the same or lower noise variance than the legitimate receiver (i.e. reversely-degraded setting).
+\paragraph{Main Contributions} We extend the modular coding design \cite{bellare2012cryptographic} by combining universal hash functions with the current state-of-the-art DL-ECFC, Lightcode~\cite{ankireddy2024lightcode}, to consider block-fading Gaussian WTC-F. We design and compare multiple feedback codes for the challenging case where the eavesdropper experiences the same or lower noise variance than the legitimate receiver (i.e. RD setting).
 Non-feedback codes fail to achieve a positive secrecy rate in this setting.
-In contrast, our feedback coding scheme achieves positive secrecy rates with high reliability by leveraging feedback to generate secret keys shared between legitimate parties.
-Even with noisy feedback, legitimate parties achieve a security advantage gain over the eavesdropper.
-We refer to these feedback gains as a ``feedback lunch'', akin to a somewhat ``free lunch'' as opposed to the no-free-lunch theorems in security applications~\cite{zhang2022no}.
-Moreover, to further enhance the secrecy performance, we introduce a new loss function incorporating an information-leakage constraint, enabling the learned model to actively reduce leakage while maintaining high reliability.
+In contrast, our feedback coding scheme obtains high reliability for positive secrecy rates at non-asymptotic blocklengths by leveraging feedback to generate secret keys shared between legitimate parties.
+Even with noisy feedback, legitimate parties achieve a security advantage over the eavesdropper.
+We refer to these feedback gains as a ``feedback lunch'', akin to a somewhat ``free lunch'' rather than the ``no-free-lunch'' theorems in security applications~\cite{zhang2022no}.
+To further enhance the secrecy performance, we introduce a new loss function incorporating an information-leakage constraint, enabling the learned model to reduce leakage while maintaining high reliability.